List of Marvel Comics teams and organizations: Comedy Kids

-The Comedy Kids is an organization appearing in American comic books published by Marvel Comics.

-The Comedy Kids are three kids consisting of Gabby, Muscles, and Junior.
+The Comedy Kids are a group of three kids consisting of Gabby, Muscles, and Junior.

 Command

-The Command is an organization appearing in American comic books published by Marvel Comics.

 The Command are Florida's sanctioned superhero team and a part of the Fifty-State Initiative.
-Its known members are Jennifer Kale, Wundarr the Aquarian, Siege, and Conquistador (who was briefly replaced by a Skrull infiltrator).
+Its known members are Jennifer Kale, Wundarr the Aquarian, Siege, and Conquistador.

 Corporation

-The Corporation is an nationwide criminal-political organization run like a business.
+The Corporation is a nationwide criminal-political organization run like a business.
 The Corporation has employed a large number of operatives in its schemes.

 The Corporation first appeared in Deadly Hands of Kung Fu #23-24 (April–May 1976), and was created by Bill Mantlo and Gil Kane.
 A different version of the same organization first appeared in Captain America #213-214 (September–October 1977) by Jack Kirby.

 Council of Godheads

-The Council of Godheads is an organization appearing in American comic books published by Marvel Comics.

-The Council of Godheads is a gathering of all the leaders of the Pantheons.
+The Council of Godheads is the gathering of all the leaders of the Pantheons.

 Council of Godheads in other media

 The Council of Godheads appear in Thor: Love and Thunder.

 C.R.A.D.L.E.

-Short for Child-Hero Reconnaissance and Disruption Law Enforcement, C.R.A.D.L.E. is an organization appearing in American comic books published by Marvel Comics.

-C.R.A.D.L.E. has been established to stop the teenage superheroes from violating the Underage Superhuman Warfare Act (AKA Kamala's Law).
-Known members are Dum Dum Dugan, Speedball, and Timeslip.
+C.R.A.D.L.E.
+(Child-Hero Reconnaissance and Disruption Law Enforcement) is an organization that was established to stop teenage superheroes from violating the Underage Superhuman Warfare Act (Kamala's Law).
+Its members include Dum Dum Dugan, Speedball, and Timeslip.